browserengineering/book/book/animations.md

 GPU acceleration
 ================

-If you try the fade animation in our browser, you'll probably notice that it's not particularly smooth.
+Try the fade animation in your browser, and you'll probably notice that it's not particularly smooth.
 And that shouldn't be surprising;
-after all, [last chapter](scheduling.md#profiling-rendering) had the following figures for our browser:
+after all, [last chapter](scheduling.md#profiling-rendering) had the following running times for our browser:

     Time in raster-and-draw on average: 66ms
     Time in render on average: 23ms

-With 66ms per frame, our browser is barely doing fifteen frames per second, not sixty.
-For smooth animations we'll need to speed up raster and draw.
+With 66ms per frame, our browser is barely doing fifteen frames per second; for smooth animations we want sixty!
+So we need to speed up raster and draw.

 The best way to do that is to move raster and draw to the [GPU][gpu].
-A GPU is essentially a chip in your computer that runs programs, much like your CPU.
-But the GPU is specialized toward running very simple programs with massive parallelism; it was developed to apply simple operations, in parallel, for every pixel on the screen.
+A GPU is essentially a chip in your computer that runs programs, much like your CPU but specialized toward running very simple programs with massive parallelism---it was developed to apply simple operations, in parallel, for every pixel on the screen.
 This makes GPUs faster for drawing simple shapes and *much* faster for applying visual effects.

 At a high level, to raster and draw on the GPU our browser must:[^gpu-variations]